-The purpose of this reference is to store a list of theorems.
-We are going to modify it by adding and deleting theorems.
+The purpose of this reference is that we are going to add and delete theorems to the referenced list.
 However, a word of warning: such references must not be used in any code that is meant to be more than just for testing purposes!
 Here it is only used to illustrate matters.
 We will show later how to store data properly without using references.